Saurav-TB-Pandey/Parking-Slot/README.md

 # Parking-Slot
 This Project Is Totally Written In Java.

+Registration_Page.java is our main file where we have merged all files.

+In database,
-We are created database with name of parking _slot
+We have created database with name Parking_Slot
-And there we created two table one of name is User_detail and another is user.
+And there we created two tables User_Details & user.

-We are created table User_detail for registration
-And taking varchar For datatype except mobile number for mobile number we are taking long
-Datatype and in -user table we all take varchar Datatype.

-And main class is in registration class
+We have created table User_Details to store data of user registrations and table user is created for storing the data of booking details.